Cincinesh/tue/docs/headers/mat.md

 `C` and `R` are used to specify the column and row counts respectively.
 Each value must be an integer between 2 and 4 inclusive.

-The matrix is laid out in column-major order.
+All `mat` types are stored in column-major order.

 Type aliases
 ------------